Introduction regarding the role of the AB

 This is an artist’s impression of Sandy Cove to give a vision of Newlyn Harbour.
-The curved breakwater will reduce the impact of storm waves and tidal surges at the same time provide deepwater berths that will cater for much larger fish, sail and commercial vessels who ply their trade […]
+The curved breakwater will reduce the impact of storm waves and tidal surges at the same time provide deepwater berths that will cater for much larger fish, sail and commercial vessels who ply their trade on the sea around Cornwall. […]

 Sandy Cove concept for Newlyn Water depth up to three times deeper than inside Newlyn harbour.
 Existing slip sides lengthened and made solid with careening grids for under 12m boats to dry out.
-Drawing changes: Actual Syncrolift drawing added; now sideways storage for up to […]
+Drawing changes: Syncrolift drawing added; now sideways storage for up to four vessels, each up to 35m x […]

 Click to see a larger image.
 Light green outlines are existing structures.
 Yellow expansion of North Pier inwards is both flood protection (surface raised) and widened to allow new 10m deep stores.
 New, gated entrance to fishing industry section; free parking for shoppers at the Co-op!
-Moveable loading […]
+Moveable loading platform on the MW Pier for […]